huggingface/transformers/README.md

 ## Quick tour

-To immediately use a model on a given text, we provide the `pipeline` API.
+To immediately use a model on a given input (text, image, audio, ...), we provide the `pipeline` API.
 Pipelines group together a pretrained model with the preprocessing that was used during that model's training.
 Here is how to quickly use a pipeline to classify positive versus negative texts:

 ```python
 >>> from transformers import pipeline